 3. Wait For Next Batsman Out Openings

 Bookmakers offer an extensive range of markets during live cricket matches.
-It is possible to bet on just about every element of the game, even down to the number of runs scored in an over and whether the total will be odd or even.
+It is possible to bet on just about every element of the game.
+This includes the number of runs scored in an over and whether the total will be odd or even.
 Many of these markets are automated but others are dependent of how the live trader sees the potential outcomes and issues odds accordingly.
 The markets for the next batsman out can provide some value in certain circumstances.
 At the top of the order players are at a similar level so there is no value in betting on the next one out.
 However, when a recognised batsman is partnering a player from well down the order there is some value to be had.

 4. Back The Outsider To Be Out Next